loomnetwork/transfer-gateway-example/AddingAssets.md

 These mapping scripts implement [the logic described here](https://loomx.io/developers/docs/en/transfer-gateway.html#mapping-mainnet-contracts-to-dappchain-contracts).

 I'll leave by saying *mapping is important*.
-And also, [that code I linked to above?](https://github.com/loomnetwork/loom-js/blob/f0df59fc58e1a15f7bfeee96565d8d828e335796/src/contracts/transfer-gateway.ts#L103-L107) Note that its arguments are keyed, so if you try renaming them (like I didfor "clarity"), the function won't work :)
+And also, [that code I linked to above?](https://github.com/loomnetwork/loom-js/blob/f0df59fc58e1a15f7bfeee96565d8d828e335796/src/contracts/transfer-gateway.ts#L103-L107) Note that its arguments are keyed, so if you try renaming them (like I did--for "clarity"), the function won't work :)

 ## Migrations
 Before we go to localhost:8080, let's talk about migrations.
 Read each of the migrations files in the `truffle-*` directories.
 Notice the following: